janick/WT32-SqLn/README.md

 6. To run your application, disconnect the GPIO0 wire, then reset the WT32-SC01 Plus again.

+### Using the USB-C port

+Apparently, you can program via the USB-C port, if you manually short the GPIO0 and GND pins on the Debug Interface.
+To be verified.

 ### Using the WT programmer